Jonah-Gray/Jonah-Gray/README.md

 <h1> Jonah Gray  </h1>
 Hi , I'm Jonah!
-I am a data student based in the UK.
+I am an IT and data student based in the UK.
-Just finished a data analysis course and currently doing admin for a charity organisation.
+Just finished a data analysis course and i'm currently looking for work in the IT sector.
 <p> </p>
 <p>
 ‣ 🔭 Working on adding some more dashboards / projects to my portfolio.